vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/get-started/create.md

 ## 1. Choose an Appropriate Location

-To avoid accidentally triggering some strange problems that you cannot solve by yourself, please try to avoid using file paths that contain CJK characters, emoji or spaces (e.g. `C:\Users\毛泽东\Desktop\VuePress Project\Hope theme ❤️\`).
+To avoid accidentally triggering some strange problems that you cannot solve by yourself, please try to avoid using file paths that contain CJK characters, emoji or spaces (e.g. `C:\Users\鲁迅\Desktop\VuePress Project\Hope theme ❤️\`).

 It is recommended to use plain English paths (e.g. `D:\projects\vuepress-theme-hope\`).